Nonintegrability of time-periodic perturbations of single-degree-of-freedom Hamiltonian systems near homo- and

 Moreover, the author developed a technique which permits us to prove \emph{complex-meromorphic} nonintegrability of nearly integrable dynamical systems near resonant periodic orbits in \cite{Y22c,Y22d}, based on the generalized version of the Morales-Ramis theory and its extension, the Morales-Ramis-Sim\'o theory \cite{MRS07}.
-He showed that if a contour integral which is similar to the Melnikov function in \cite{M02} but depend on the unperturbed resonant periodic orbit is not zero, then the system \eqref{eqn:asys} is not complex-meromorphically integrable near the periodic orbit such that the first integrals and commutative vector fields also depend complex-meromorphically on $\epsilon$ near $\epsilon=0$, when in \eqref{eqn:sys0} there exists a one-parameter family of periodic orbits.
-These techniques were successfully applied to the Duffing oscillators in \cite{M02,MY22a,Y22c} and to a forced pendulum in \cite{MY22b}.
+In particular, he showed in \cite{Y22c} that if a contour integral which is similar to the Melnikov function in \cite{M02} but depend on the unperturbed resonant periodic orbit is not zero, then the system \eqref{eqn:asys} is not complex-meromorphically integrable near the periodic orbit such that the first integrals and commutative vector fields also depend complex-meromorphically on $\epsilon$ near $\epsilon=0$, when in \eqref{eqn:sys0} there exists a one-parameter family of periodic orbits.
+These techniques were successfully applied to the Duffing oscillators, one of which is the same as Eq.~\eqref{eqn:ex1} below, in \cite{M02,MY22a,Y22c} and to a forced pendulum in \cite{MY22b}.

 We now state our main result.
-We additionally assume the following: \begin{enumerate} \item[\bf(A3)] The perturbation term $g(x,\omega t)$ has a finite Fourier series, i.e.,
+We additionally assume the following: \begin{enumerate} \item[\bf(A3)] The perturbation term $g(x,\theta)$ has a finite Fourier series, i.e.,